About UCI

 Accreditation

 UCI is a member of the Western Association of Schools and Colleges (WASC).
 The campus is accredited by the WASC Senior College and University Commission (WSCUC).
-This accreditation requires periodic review in accord with WSCUC policies and standards.
+This accreditation requires periodic review in accordance with WSCUC policies and standards.
 UCI is pleased to participate in these comprehensive reviews as one way to demonstrate our commitment to 1) student learning and success; 2) quality and improvement; and 3) institutional integrity, sustainability, and accountability.
 Further information is available through Institutional Research, Assessment, and Planning and at the WSCUC website.

 In addition